 While RL has traditionally proved its capabilities in learning to play games, RL presents a unique opportunity to model the complexities of the trading strategy as a game in which an agent can be trained to maximize its total reward from the market.

-Trading is a continuous strategy in which decisions are taken sequentially and which collectively culminate into a profit or loss.
+Trading is a continuous strategy in which decisions are taken sequentially and which cumulatively result in a profit or loss.
 As such, there are no specific label associated with any historical data and this is a major problem for traditional Supervised Learning (SL) approaches.
 On the other hand, RL can use feedback from its own action and experiences, such as the rewards returned by the stock market to learn an optimal trading strategy.

 RL also has different learning goals from SL.
-While SL learns to make the best predictions (Classification or Regression), RL learns a policy for actions that would maximize its long-term cumulative reward, which is goal of trading.
+While SL learns to make the best predictions (Classification or Regression), RL learns a policy for actions that would maximize its long-term cumulative reward, which is the goal of trading.

 Trading is a continuous activity and has no defined endpoint.
 Also, trading is a partially observable environment as we do not have complete information about the traders in the market.
 Since we have a Partially Observable Markov Decision Processes (POMDP) and we don’t know the reward function and transition probability, we use Q-Learning as our approach.

 Q-learning is a model-free reinforcement learning algorithm.
-It is a value-based, off policy method that supplies information to an agent for the next trading action (buy, hold, sell).
-The Q-learning function learns through the epsilon greedy algorithm by exploiting and occasionally exploring random actions that are outside the current policy.
+It is a value-based, off policy method that supplies information to an agent for the next trading action (BUY, HOLD, SELL).
+The Q-learning function learns through the epsilon greedy algorithm by exploiting known knowledge and occasionally exploring random actions that are outside the current policy.

 Q-value refers to the action quality and is stored in Q-table with dimensions [state, action].
 The Q-value is the maximum discounted future reward when an action, a, is performed in a state, s.
 The objective of Q-learning is to learn the optimal value of the Q-table that will provide the maximum reward at the end of the n number of training cycles or iterations.
 It functions well without the reward functions and state transition probabilities.